havlasme/ansible-collection-security/roles/sshd/README.md

 An [Ansible](https://www.ansible.com/) role to install and configure [SSHd](https://www.openssh.com/) service on [Debian](https://www.debian.org/) or [Ubuntu](https://www.ubuntu.com/).

-* Install or Update SSHd Package via APT
+* Install or Update the SSHd Package via APT
-* (Optional) Delete Small Moduli
+* (Optional) Create or Update the Key Revocation List
-* (Optional) Create or Update Key Revocation List
+* (Optional) Create or Update the `issue` File
-* (Optional) Create or Update `issue` File
+* Create, Update, or Delete a SSHd Conf File
-* Create, Update, or Delete Configuration File
+* (Optional) Delete the Small Moduli
-* Start and Enable Service
+* Start and Enable the SSHd Service

 Role Variables